Charuchandra-12/BoardGame/README.md

 ```

 **after createing the cluster utilize the "sa_role_role_binding.yaml" file.
 And deployment-service.yaml file will get utilized in the pipeline.**

-**while adding the worker node it also requires --cri-socket=unix:///var/run/cri-dockerd.sock with the generated token**

 ## 5. Create a custom runner for GitHub Actions